facebookresearch/libri-light/data_preparation/README.md

 ## Format of Json files

 We created one json file per LibriVox audio file.
-This is different from the LibriVoc distribution that had one json per book and each book could have several files.
+This is different from the LibriVox distribution that had one json per book and each book could have several files.

      {
      "speaker" : "960"    # LibriVox speaker ID